Skip to main content

 Deciding between 1099-MISC Box 10 and 1099-NEC depends on the nature of payments.

-Q4: What if attorney refuses W-9?
+4. What if an attorney refuses to produce their W-9?

 If an attorney or law firm refuses or fails to provide a valid TIN, you must begin 24% backup withholding and file 1099-MISC using your best-known payee information.

-Q5: How to fix an incorrect Box 10 filing?
+5. How do I fix an incorrect Form 1099-MISC Box 10 filing?

 If you’ve made a mistake in a previously filed Form Box 10 of 1099-MISC, you can correct that error by submitting a “CORRECTED” Form 1099-MISC to the IRS and the attorney/payee with the updated information.